Anish342/Anish342.github.io/about.md

 * Math behind ML

 **Personal Interests:**
-During my free time, I enjoy playing basketball, and have been to participate in national competitions.
+I enjoy playing basketball, and have been to multiple national level competitions.